Kuuhhl/moodleAutoLogin/README.md

 ## Installation

-This extension is available on the [Firefox-Addons](https://addons.mozilla.org/en-US/firefox/addon/moodle-autologin/)-Store and the [Chrome Web-Store](https://chrome.google.com/webstore/detail/moodle-autologin/hlnoapoheegphigdgnaaadilghfecdgh).
+This extension is available on the [Chrome Web-Store](https://chrome.google.com/webstore/detail/moodle-autologin/hlnoapoheegphigdgnaaadilghfecdgh).

+It also works with Firefox, however Mozilla did not yet approve it in their Addon-Store.
+Depending on their final decision, I might distribute a Mozilla-signed `.xpi`-version instead.

 ## Usage